havemaps/hmwt-documentation/README.md

 ## List places and draft text
 While I am traveling, I make sure to write down the names of the places that I visit: restaurants, sites, etc.

+1. Create a new spreadsheet using a software of choice.
+For example, Google Sheets, Excel, Calc, etc. If creating an spreasheet with a desktop software, create it in the git repository created in the previous section.

-1. In a spreadsheet (e.g., Google Sheets, Excel) create a column called **Place** and a column called **Description**
+2. In the new spreadsheet create a column titled **Place** and a column titled **Description**.

-2. In the Place column list the places to display on a map.
+2. In the Place column list the places visited to display on the map.

-3. Once the places are listed, in the adjacent column write the content to be displayed on the map when the place is clicked in the final map.
-For example, write a description of what you experienced at the place or more details describing it.
+3. Once the places are listed, in the adjacent column titled Description write the content that described your experience that you want to share about the place.
 This text will also be used later on to create the text description to post below the map.
+Limit the text to 2-3 **sentences** if at all possible.

-4. Additional columns can be added here or later on in another step.
+4. Additional columns can be added here now or later in another step.
 Some additional columns to consider are categories for place type (site, accommodation, food & drink, etc.) and images (only use an image column if **all places** have an associated image).

 ## Image processing
 ### Resize images
 These instructions are for Mac.
 The command may or may not be compatible with other operating systems.
 1. Load photos to computer.
 I take photos with an iPhone, so I use AirDrop.

-2. Create a **new folder** in the git repository called **images**.
+2. In the git repository for the project, create a **new folder** titled **images**.

 3. **Copy** photos into git repository folder titled images.
 Make sure to **COPY** the images or have a backup because these images will be resized.

-4. (Optional) Rename the photos to something simpler or more systematic.
+4. (Optional) Rename the photos to something simpler or more systematic to make it easier to link them with the corresponding places in a later step.

 5. Open **Terminal**.
 If you are not sure where Terminal is, type Terminal into Mac's spotlight.